 If you are in the market for a salvage title car but are unsure of why the car is salvage, then you’ve come to the right place.

 Many people are taken in with the idea of getting a car for cheap, and as salvage cars cost significantly less than used cars, it’s easy to see why so many people would be interested in buying one.
 While finding the perfect salvage car for cheap may seem like a dream come true, there can be downsides and risks to buying a car with a salvage title.

 While you may see the salvage title and assume the car is beyond repair, this is not always true.
 Some minor issues can warrant a salvage title depending on the state regulations.
 Many cars sold with a salvage title or repaired salvage title are safe and run just fine.

 This is not always the case, of course, and you should always proceed with cause when a salvage title comes into the mix.

-Whether you own a salvage car, are looking to buy one, or want to make a little extra cash selling one, it is vital to know why cars become salvage in the first place.
+Whether you own a salvage car, are looking to buy one, or want to make a little extra cash for your salvage car, it is vital to know why cars become salvage in the first place.
 Knowing the reason for the salvage title can be the difference between buying, selling, or scrapping a car.

 Why a Car May Become Salvaged

 Have you ever wondered what constitutes salvage?
 What defines one damaged car as salvage and another as not?
 Are there common reasons a car may become a salvage?